 The Company is registered in British Columbia under the Business Corporations Act and is engaged in acquiring and exploring mineral property interests.
-The Company's head office address is Suite 1015, 789 West Pender Street, Vancouver, British Columbia V6C 1H2.
+The Company's head office and principal business address is Suite 1010, 789 West Pender Street, Vancouver, British Columbia V6C 1H2.
 The Company's common shares are listed for trading on the TSX Venture Exchange ("TSX-V") under the symbol "LKY", and it is a reporting issuer in the provinces of British Columbia, Alberta and Manitoba.
 The Company also trades on the Frankfurt Stock Exchange under symbol "8LM", and in the United States on the OTCQB under the symbol "LKMNF".

-Highlights During the Year
+Highlights During the Period

-Securities Transactions During the Year
+Securities Transactions During the Period